jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Carrion Golem.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
-SpecialAbilities: >
+  Foul Stench (Ex): >
-  Foul Stench (Ex) This functions as the stench ability, but causes affected creatures to be nauseated rather than sickened.
-Immune to Magic (Ex) A carrion golem is immune to any spell or spell-like ability that allows spell resistance.
+    This functions as the stench ability, but causes affected creatures to be nauseated rather than sickened.
+  Immune to Magic (Ex): >
+    A carrion golem is immune to any spell or spell-like ability that allows spell resistance.
 In addition, certain spells and effects function differently against the creature, as noted below.  • Gentle repose causes a carrion golem to become stiff and helpless for 1d4 rounds if it fails a Will save against the spell.  • Animate dead causes the various parts of the golem's body to shudder and tear, dealing 1d6 points of damage per caster level to the golem (no save).  • Any magical attack that deals cold or fire damage slows a carrion golem (as the slow spell) for 2d6 rounds (no save).  • Any magical attack that deals electricity damage hastes a carrion golem (as the haste spell) for 2d6 rounds.
+  Plague Carrier (Ex): >
-Plague Carrier (Ex) When a carrion golem is created, its creator infects it with a specific disease.
+    When a carrion golem is created, its creator infects it with a specific disease.
 The carrion golem can then infect those it strikes with its slams with this disease-most carrion golems inflict filth fever.
 The save DC is Constitution-based and includes a +2 racial bonus.
 Filth Fever: Slam-injury; save Fortitude DC 14; onset 1d3 days; frequency 1/day; effect 1d3 Dex damage and 1d3 Con damage; cure 2 consecutive saves.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: